 DID YOU KNOW?
 Avocados are rich in fiber — half an avocado (roughly 100g) packs 7 grams of fiber, which is 27% of the RDA.
 Fiber has been shown to have important benefits for weight loss, metabolic health and gut health.

-About 25% of the fiber in avocado is soluble, which is known for feeding the friendly gut bacteria in your intestine.
+Roughly 25% of the fiber in avocado is soluble, which is known for feeding the friendly gut bacteria in your intestine.
 The number and type of bacteria is very important for optimal gut health and overall health.

-If you’re dealing with IBS or weight loss resistance, I recommend replacing grain-based foods with high-fiber whole foods like avocados, vegetables and other fruits.
+So, if you’re dealing with IBS or weight loss resistance, I recommend replacing grain-based foods with high-fiber whole foods like avocados, vegetables and other fruits.

 Here are a few way to incorporate avocados in your diet: